replikativ/replikativ/README.md

 ## Garbage Collection

 The append logs used as well as referenced values by CRDTs you are no longer interested in generate garbage.
 We don't have an automatic garbage collection mechanism yet, but it is straightforward to start a second peer with a new store, sync it and then replace the old one with it.
 You can then safely remove the store of the old peer.

 # Changelog

+## 0.2.0-beta2
+   - append-log for constant time fast writes for all CRDTs
+   - accelerations of LCA for CDVCS
+   - incremental and faster fetching, catching up with more than 1 MiB/s for edn values
+   - reduced debug messages to speed up replikativ for "bigger" data workloads
+   - generalized reduction over commits for map-reduce style queries
+   - BUG: fix streaming support for CDVCS

 ## 0.2.0-beta1
    - implement a simple GSet and OR-Map where the values are inlined in the metadata